akhsi1/Twitch-AI-Bot/README.md

 Makes the streamer's life much easier by not having to repeat answers to the same questions hundreds of time each day.

-It serves thousands of viewers and chat messages every day, as Whelps averages 700-1k viewers and sometimes up to 10k.
+It serves thousands of viewers and chat messages every day, as Whelps averages 700-1k viewers and sometimes over 10k.

 It can also make jokes/puns to subscribers to encourage more subs.

-On the 2nd day of AI release, Whelps gathered more than 200 subs ($1600) in a day.
+On the 2nd day of AI release, Whelps gathered more than 200 subs ($1800) in a day.

 use `node bot.js` to start the bot